Ovarian Cancer : Center of Excellence

 Surgery : Debulking or Cytoreduction

 Ovarian cancer advanced surgery is called “debulking” or “cytoreduction” and is a key component of treatment.
 Traditionally it is performed using a very long incision from the symphysis (pubic bone) to the xiphoid (middle part of your ribcage) and this is often the standard of care in many hospitals.
-In a relatively few select centers around the world where highly specialized surgical expertise is available, like the Gynecologic Oncology Institute, advanced ovarian cancer surgery may be possible using robotically assisted minimally invasive surgery through small incisions.
+In a relatively few select centers around the world where highly specialized surgical expertise is available, like with us and Dr. Steven Vasilev MD, advanced ovarian cancer surgery may be possible using robotically assisted minimally invasive surgery through small incisions.
 The recovery time is vastly improved, which allows getting back to life or to the next phase of treatment (chemotherapy) much quicker.
 Often recovery is also enhanced because the radicality of surgery (e.g. bowel resection) is reduced when the treatment starts with chemotherapy (roughly 3-4 times) followed by robotic surgery.
 After the surgery, several (2-4) more treatments with chemotherapy completes the plan.

 Active Treatment for Recurrence